birthed-by-the-necrophage/bbtnp-hugo-source/content/campaign-goals.md

 title = "Campaign Goals"

 +++

 Stuff (besides killing monsters) that will earn XP.
+The entire party earns XP when a goal is achieved, even if the goal is linked to a specific character.

+## Achieved!

+* Learn to pilot the bubble car (Ovek)

+## In Progress

 * Return to civilization with as much loot as possible

 * Become an archmage (Flynn)

-* Learn to pilot the bubble car (Ovek)

 * Achieve divinity (Marvus)